sambhav2612/Android-Practicals/computer-networks/README.md

-# Sem3-Pracs
+# computer-networks
 ### Overview

-A directory to my work in Sem3 of my undergrad.
+A directory to computer-networks in Sem3 of my undergrad.

 ```
 .
 ..
-├── computer networks
+├── computer-networks
 │   ├── crc.cpp                 # Cyclic Redundancy Checker Program in C++
 |   └── hamm.cpp                # Hamming FRC code Program in C++
 |   └── snw.cpp                 # Stop and Wait ARQ simulation program in C++